 Rick and Annie had done two transfusions each for Carl and both were extremely sickly looking.
 Both of them were exhausted both neither were willing to rest until Carl was okay.
 Unfortunately for Annie, she didn't have much of a choice in the matter as she passed out in the kitchen, spilling her orange juice everywhere.
-Patricia helped Hershel carry her into a room near Carl's and forced an IV into her arm as well.
+Hershel's other daughter, Beth, and her boyfriend, Jimmy, helped Hershel carry her into a room near Carl's and put an IV in her arm.
 Annie was vaguely aware of the world around her, floating in and out of consciousness.
 The first time she woke up, it was only for a moment and it had been to the sight of Hershel checking her vitals.
-She asked about Carl, as best she could in her state of delirium, but passed out again before she could hear his answer.
+She remembered asking about Carl, as best she could in her state of delirium, but passed out again before she could hear his answer.
 The next time she woke up, she was much more lucid and feeling a little better.
 Annie blinked a couple times and saw Maggie checking on her, smiling when she saw she was awake.

 "Hey!
 Everyone's been worried about you," she told her, helping her sitting up.

-"They shouldn't bother," she remarked, trying to ignore her headache.
+"They shouldn't bother.
+More important things to worry about than me," she remarked, trying to ignore her headache.
 "How long was I out?
 What about Carl?
 Is he okay?
 He need more blood?
-Did Shane and Otis get the stuff for the surgery?
+Did-Did Shane and Otis get the stuff for the surgery?
 Did they get back in time?" she asked and Maggie waved at her to calm down.

 "No bother.
 You needed it and there's other rooms."
 Maggie set the clothes on the bed for her.
-Fresh underwear, a bra, socks, pair of capris and a loose, long sleeved shirt.
+Fresh underwear, bra, socks, jeans, a tank top and a loose, long sleeved shirt.
 It was a peach-pink color, beautiful, something Annie never normally would wear.
 "Those should do."
-Annie shook her head, telling her that she had clean clothes in her pack.
+Annie shook her head, telling her again that she had clean clothes in her pack.
 The younger woman shook her head as well and said, "I saw those clothes.
-They're not clean and they're getting washed, too."
+They were not clean and they're getting washed, too."

 "You went through my pack?" she asked, annoyed at the invasion of privacy.

-"Wish there had been something useful," Annie sighed, but Maggie assured her that what had been in the kit had been put to its best use.
+"Wish there had been something useful," Annie sighed, but Maggie assured her that what had been in her first aid kit had been put to its best use.
 "Luckily it all worked out.
-Thanks, again."
-Maggie nodded, telling her to just leave the dishes and dirty clothes on the bed, she'd be back to get them in about ten minutes.
+Thanks again."
+Maggie nodded, telling her to just leave the dishes and dirty clothes on the bed, she'd be back to get them in about twenty minutes.

 Annie scarfed down the food in record time, happy to have something that wasn't canned in her stomach.
 She winced getting undressed, remembering all the strenuous activity that she'd done the past couple days.
-All the running since they'd left the CDC, sliding and hiding under a car when the herd past, chasing after Sophia in the woods, killing those walkers, trying to track her down and she certainly hadn't slept well at all that night, then they'd gone back at dawn to hunt for the little girl again and they'd been running around, then they had to run again, four miles, all the way to the farm.
+All the running since they'd left the CDC, sliding and hiding under a car when the herd past, chasing after Sophia in the woods, killing those walkers, trying to track Sophia down and she certainly hadn't slept well at all that night.
+Then they'd gone back at dawn to hunt for the little girl all over again.
+They'd been running around, then they had to run again, four miles, all the way to the farm.
 Standing under the hot water, Annie let all the events of the previous day wash over her.
 She really had needed the sleep and it felt good to take a shower, even if she was crying under the stream.
-Funny, the first shower she had since the outbreak, she'd been laughing in joy.
-Now look at her...
+Funny, the first shower she had since the outbreak, she'd been laughing in joy and she was doing it all over again.

 "You okay?" he asked, pulling back and looking her over.
 "Maggie said you were up but didn't want us disturbing you."